DNNCommunity/DNNDocs/content/tutorials/themes/theme-objects/breadcrumb/index.md

 title: Breadcrumb Theme object
 dnnversion: 09.02.00
 previous-topic: theme-objects
-next-topic: copyright
+next-topic: contentpane
 related-topics: theme-objects,themes,create-theme
 links:
 ---

 # Breadcrumb Theme Object Introduction

 The Breadcrumb Theme Object displays the path to the currently selected page in the menu structure like this:
 RootPage > SubPage > SubSubPage
 The starting level, separator and styling are configurable.

 **Current Version:** 01.00.00

 > [!NOTE]